Petra & Wadi Rum Tour from Jerusalem (3 Days)

 - Note: If you are traveling alone, you may need to share a room with someone of the same gender, depending on the size of the group.

-- Border taxes – PAYABLE ONLY IN CASH: Israeli exit fee of 107 ILS, payable with ILS, USD or EUR.
+- Border taxes – Israeli exit fee of 196 ILS, payable with ILS, USD or EUR or Credit Card.

-- Jordanian exit fee of 10 Jordanian Dinar, payable only cash JOD (there is an option to exchange while crossing into Jordan, on the Jordanian side); an option to exchange while crossing into Jordan, on the Jordanian side).
+- Jordanian exit fee of 10 Jordanian Dinar, payable only cash.
+Can also be paid with euros, dollars or nis. (there is an option to exchange while crossing into Jordan, on the Israeli side and the jordanian side);

 - Travel insurance

 - Room Upgrade (Hotel option available during the booking process)

 Do we need to arrange for a visa in advance?

 Jordan permits most Western countries to receive a travel visa at the border crossing.
 However, residents of some countries need to apply for a visa in advance.
 Check with your local embassy, or online.